cancerberoSgx/geometrizejs/geometrizejs/README.md

 - [ ] implement quadratic blezier curves based on https://github.com/Tw1ddle/geometrize-lib/blob/be14f7bf0d183faa03127c6500c6194877b3ee3d/geometrize/geometrize/rasterizer/rasterizer.cpp#L308 ?
 - [ ] Research SVG post processing
   - [ ] document that big SVGs can be reduced up to 50% size with svgo which supports node and browser (js)
-  - [ ] SVG paths cahnbe transformed with "simplify" (sharpen  by reducing nodes) and with smothing (adds nodes and transform )
+  - [ ] SVG paths can be transformed with "simplify" (sharpen  by reducing nodes) and with smothing (adds nodes and transform )
   - document that bitmap images can be generated from svgs (and good quality) offline with other tools.
 - [ ] extensibilty: geometrize should allow users to:
   - [ ] add new shapes types